srimur/YoutubePlaylistScraper/README.md

 # YouTube Playlist Scraper

-A modern CLI tool to scrape video details from a YouTube playlist.
+A simple CLI tool to scrape video details from a YouTube playlist.

 ## Features
 - Extract video titles and save them in a text file with clickable links.